dougeby/IntuneDocs/intune/certficates-pfx-configure.md

   This connector handles requests for PFX files imported to Intune for S/MIME email encryption for a specific user.

-  This PFX certificate connector has the capability to automatically update itself when new versions become available.
+  This connector can automatically update itself when new versions become available.
 To use the update capability, you must:
-  - Download and update the PFX Certificate Connector on your server.
+  - Install the PFX Certificate Connector on your server.
   - Open firewalls to allow the connector to reach **autoupdate.msappproxy.net** on port **443**.